Jawidmohammadi/app-locker/docs/README.md

 ## Title

-* Fingerprint,Pin and Password Authenticated Secure Android Apps
+* Pin and Password Authenticated Secure Android Apps

 ## Description

 This System is Simple but a smart application used to secure our Android app via Pin, Password, Finger Print Authentication.
 Smartphones nowadays contain a lot of sensitive data.
 Our banking apps, note-taking apps, gallery apps, etc.
-It can also lock up specific images and videos.
 It also includes uninstall protection, and you can even lock stuff like incoming calls, uninstalling apps, Messages.

 ## Intended users